Robert of Nantes: Seventh Crusade

 Although Innocent IV intended Louis IX of France to lead a new crusade, Robert targeted Henry III of England.
 In 1247, Robert sent Henry a relic of the Holy Blood, but his attempt to recruit the English king was unsuccessful.

-In 1248.
-Louis arrived in the east, bringing with him a new papal legate to replace Robert, Eudes de Chateauroux.
+In 1248, Louis arrived in the east, bringing with him a new papal legate to replace Robert, Odo of Chateauroux.
 Louis invaded Egypt in June 1249.
 The port of Damietta was captured immediately, and the crusaders remained there until February 1250, when Louis advanced toward Cairo.
 However, Louis was defeated and taken prisoner at the Battle of Fariskur.
 Louis and the rest of the crusader army was held in prison until May.
 In the meantime, the Ayyubid government was overthrown by its Mamluk slave soldiers.
 Robert arrived to negotiate Louis' release in May, but he was imprisoned along with the king, tortured, and threatened with execution.
 The Mamluks released Louis, Robert, and the other prisoners for an enormous ransom and the return of Damietta.
 The crusaders either returned home to France, or travelled to Acre, where Louis spent the next four years rebuilding and repairing the kingdom's fortifications.

 Death

 Louis returned home in the spring of 1254.
-Eudes de Chateauroux, who had replaced Robert as legate, had also been acting as the de facto patriarch; perhaps Robert was too old or sick, or had never fully recovered from the injuries he suffered in captivity in Egypt.
-According to Louis' biographer Jean de Joinville, Robert was already "an old and venerable man aged eighty years" in 1250.
+Odo of Chateauroux, who had replaced Robert as legate, had also been acting as the de facto patriarch; perhaps Robert was too old or sick, or had never fully recovered from the injuries he suffered in captivity in Egypt.
+According to Louis' biographer John of Joinville, Robert was already "an old and venerable man aged eighty years" in 1250.
 Robert died on 8 June 1254.
-Eudes continued to act as patriarch until he also returned to Europe later in the year.
+Odo continued to act as patriarch until he also returned to Europe later in the year.
 Opizzo Fieschi, the Latin patriarch of Antioch, may have attempted to get himself elected as the new patriarch of Jerusalem, but his uncle Innocent IV died before he could confirm this choice.
-Innocent's successor Pope Alexander IV appointed the bishop of Verdun and future pope Jacques Pantaléon as Robert's successor.
+Innocent's successor Pope Alexander IV appointed the bishop of Verdun and future pope James Pantaleon as Robert's successor.